wp-plugins/wp-symposium-toolbar/readme.txt

 Remember to visit the WPS Install page "after you add a WP Symposium shortcode to a page; change pages with WP Symposium shortcodes; if you change WordPress Permalinks" (as stated on top of this page), that will re-generate the WPS Toolbar menus.

+== Upgrade Notice ==

+= 0.0.10 =

+Due a change on its option name, the WPS Admin menu will disappear after this upgrade - please, visit the plugin Options page, and save.

 == Changelog ==

 = 0.0.10. =